Imitation Learning with Stability and Safety Guarantees: Stability and Safety Conditions for NN Controlled Systems

-where $\Lambda = diag(\lambda)$, then: (i) the feedback system consisting of $G$ and $\pi$ is locally asymptotically stable around $x_*$, and (ii) the set $\mathcal{E}(P)$, defined by Equation~\ref{eq:epsil_def}, is an inner-approximation to the ROA. \end{theorem} \begin{proof} By Schur complements, \eqref{eq:setcontain} is equivalent to:
+then: (i) the feedback system consisting of $G$ and $\pi$ is locally asymptotically stable around $x_*$, and (ii) the set $\mathcal{E}(P)$, defined by \eqref{eq:epsil_def}, is an inner-approximation to the ROA. \end{theorem} \begin{proof} The proof can be found in \cite[Theorem 1]{Yinstabanaly}. \end{proof}